 An expanse of 80 square kilometers (31 square miles) square miles lay ahead: a maze of dense forest, towering mountain peaks, and carefully maintained hiking trails.
 And Seoul itself was the trailhead.

-Preparing to Hike Bukhansan National Park
+1. Preparing for Bukhansan National Park

 Let’s cover the nitty-gritty info you’ll need to know before starting your own hike to the peak.